-In Florida you have three type of heating sources with your HVAC system: For this discussion, we will focus on the difference between the traditional heater/furnace and heat pump systems.
+In Florida, you have three types of heating sources with your HVAC system: For this discussion, we will focus on the difference between a traditional heater/furnace and a heat pump system.
 Many Floridians who lived up North do not understand the difference between auxiliary heat and emergency heat.

 - Auxiliary Heat – This is the secondary heat source that turns on automatically.

 - Emergency Heat – This is when you turn on the secondary heat source.

 The difference between auxiliary heat and emergency heat is simply the name.
 Both forms of heat are the exact same heat elements but are labeled differently.